bocoup/web-platform-contribution-guide/src/directory.rst

 Other ways involve actively searching for blog posts where web developers document how they work around something or complain about differences between browsers.
 Searching for questions in `StackOverflow <https://stackoverflow.com/>`__ can also reveal common problems.

-You can also help conduct surveys such as the `MDN Web Developer & Designer Survey <https://hacks.mozilla.org/2019/07/mdn-web-developer-designer-survey/>`__ or `this survey about form controls <https://www.gwhitworth.com/blog/2019/07/form-controls-components/>`__.
+You can also help conduct surveys such as the `MDN Web Developer and Designer Survey <https://hacks.mozilla.org/2019/07/mdn-web-developer-designer-survey/>`__ or `this survey about form controls <https://www.gwhitworth.com/blog/2019/07/form-controls-components/>`__.

 You can speak at web developer conferences to raise awareness and get direct feedback about a particular issue.